vmyazin/vasilymt/content/articles/information-diet.md

 My simple mantra is: if something is truly important, I will learn about it quickly enough.
 Gazillions of information sources simply won’t let you go on uninformed, unless you live in the woods without Internet connection.

 Did this resonate with you?
-If you feel so inclined, let me know what you think by email or some other way.
+Do you feel affected by the firehose of manipulative media and useless information?
+If you feel so inclined, [let me know](/contact) what you think by email or some other way.